joffotron/xspf2spotify/README.md

 ## Development

-After checking out the repo, run `bunde install` to install dependencies.
+After checking out the repo, run `bundle install` to install dependencies.
 Then, run `rspec` to run the tests.

 ## Contributing